 No. Since a chiropractic treatment requires a specific force, applied in a specific direction to a specific joint, it is virtually impossible to treat oneself correctly and accurately.
 It is possible to turn or bend or twist in certain ways to create a “popping” sound that sometimes accompanies a chiropractic treatment.
 Unfortunately, this type of joint pulling, pushing, or twisting can cause additional injury.
-Treating the spine or other joints of the body is not for amateurs!

 Is chiropractic care addictive?

 No. You decide how often you visit the chiropractor, based on your needs and the advice of your doctor of chiropractic.
-It is possible to get used to feeling more balanced, less stressed, and more energetic as a result or regular chiropractic care.
+It is possible to get used to feeling more balanced, less stressed, and more energetic as a result of regular chiropractic care.
 Chiropractic is not addictive, however, good health is.

 Does chiropractic work for all types of health problems?

-No, however chiropractic care is often helpful because regardless of what health challenges you are up against, increased strength, improved mobility, better balance, less pain and stiffness are all part of restoring your health to its optimum level.
+No, however chiropractic care is often helpful because regardless of what health challenges you are up against, increased strength, improved mobility, better balance, less pain, and stiffness are all part of restoring your health to its optimum level.

 Is it OK to see a chiropractor if I’m pregnant?

 Yes.
 Pregnancy can create pain and stress, and chiropractic care is safe and appropriate during pregnancy.
-Pregnant mothers find that chiropractic care is safe, gentle, and often help the mother feel more comfortable during this very important time.
+Pregnant mothers find that chiropractic care is safe, gentle, and often helps the mother feel more comfortable during this very important time.